SairajLoke/Paper_implementation_SGSPPC/README.md

  `
  python task3_optimizing_pt_ordering.py
  `
-(the torch version is also given, but wasnt that useful
+(the torch version of the file is also given, but wasnt that useful)

+I think we can further optimize this by swapping a set of adjacent points with another adjacent set of points rather than just 2.

 The GAN has been implemented using 4 Linear each in disc + gen, the architecture is a bit modified (compared to the paper),